 - do site prep work, like pouring the concrete pad

 - reserve one of our portable generators for their use in the event of an outage.

 Meanwhile, they are moving through the process outlined in this post to get their stationary generator up and running in time for next year’s fire season.

 Partner with a company like CD & Power that can help you with every step along the way.
 At the outset, we will evaluate your needs and help identify the right type, size, and brand of generator.
 Next, we will work with you to smoothly get through the regulatory hurdles specific to your location, and select reputable contractors to execute the work.

 Most importantly, we stock a large supply of portable generators for you to rent in the event of a power outage.
 Just remember, the demand for rentals is at an all-time high.
 Contact us at (866) 468-7697 to assess your needs, make a plan, and reserve the right size generator for your site.
-Visit this post to learn about how PG&E power shut-off policy and how to address it in your backup power plans.
+Learn about PG&E power shut-off policy and how to address it in your backup power plans.